Energetic closure of the spatially resolved global food system: Methods

-Next, we convert production, feed, and processing into units of Calories (kcal).
-For each food, the energy density is obtained using caloric conversion factors~\cite{faoHandbook2001, MacDonald_2015}.
-For a small number of food items where conversion factors were unavailable, we infer the energy density as the fraction of the FBS 'Food supply (kcal)' divided by the 'Domestic Supply Quantity' for each country and year.
-We then use this energy density to convert each element in the food balance sheet (production, processing, imports, exports, food, feed, etc.) to units of Calories/year.
+Next, we convert production, feed, and processing into units of kilocalories (kcal).
+For each food, the energy density is obtained using caloric conversion factors ~\cite{faoHandbook2001, MacDonald_2015}.
+For a small number of food commodities where conversion factors were unavailable, we infer the energy density as the fraction of the FBS 'Food supply (kcal)' divided by the 'Domestic Supply Quantity' for each country and year.
+We then use this energy density to convert each element in the food balance sheet (production, processing, imports, exports, food, feed, etc.) to units of kilocalories/year.
+While more than half of crop production energy flows to the food supply either directly, via animal product conversion, or via food processing, there are some notable exceptions.
+For example, soybean processing for livestock feed produces oil for human consumption, entailing links between processed food production and feed as well as between animal products and processing (shown as "by-products and co-products" in Figure \ref{fig:energyFlowVornoi}).
+The processing of soybeans involves crushing the beans into roughly 80\% cake, commonly used as animal feed, and 20\% oil for human food \cite{agriculturalConversionFactors2061,Cassidy_2013,FAO_FBS}.
+Dried distillers grains (DDGs) are an example of a co-product of ethanol production, and play an increasing role in the flow of calories in the North American food system in particular\cite{olsonDriedDistillersGrains2019}.